 About the foundation

-Horizon Usher Foundation is an independent non-profit organization created in 2022 to support innovative research on Usher Syndrome and Retinitis Pigmentosa, with a special focus on mutations in the USH2A gene.
+Horizon Usher Foundation is a non-profit organization created in 2022 to support innovative research on Usher syndrome and retinitis pigmentosa, with a special focus on mutations in the USH2A gene.

 Understanding the diseases